Zh-genius/DOCKER-K8s-Intern/README.md

 - **Version Management**: Supports upgrades and rollbacks for easy application lifecycle management.
 - **Flexible Configuration**: Customize parameters via `values.yaml` to adapt to different environment requirements.

 This workflow is applicable to the deployment of most mainstream applications in Kubernetes environments.
-Adjust configurations (such as resource limits, storage classes, and network policies) according to actual production needs to ensure stable operation of applications.部署，是 Kubernetes 生态中标准化、高效的应用管理方式。
+Adjust configurations (such as resource limits, storage classes, and network policies) according to actual production needs to ensure stable operation of applications.